-• Deferred outflow which is equal to the employer contributions made after the measurement date of the net OPEB liability.
-This amount will be amortized-in-full against the net OPEB liability in the next fiscal year.
+- Deferred outflow which is equal to the employer contributions made after the measurement date of the net OPEB liability.
+This amount will be amortized-in-full against the net OPEB liability in the next fiscal year. - Deferred outflow for the net differences between the actual and expected experience which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB benefits through the Plan.